COSC3020/isomorphism-nodes-boboestes14/README.md

 we then know that we can't map all the nodes in one graph to the other without a node that wasn't able to be mapped to its own node.
 Therefore two graphs cant be isomorphic if they do not share the same amount of nodes.

-Don't understand "Since this is the case if the nodes in two graphs are not the same" -- the definition of isomorphism doesn't require the nodes to be the same.